ucsd-ml-arts/generative-text-owen/README.md

 artistic vision for the project, in which the program would ask its questions aloud and in a childlike voice.

 ## Results

+Full disclosure: my results are cherry-picked.<br>
+For each image, I generated 100 questions and selected the most coherent ones.

 - Documentation of your generative text in an effective form.
 A file with your generated text (.pdf, .doc, .txt).